LitServe

 - LitServer handles optimizations like batching, GPU autoscaling, streaming, etc... (docs).

-- Self host on your own machines or use Lightning Studios for a fully managed deployment (learn more).
+- Self host on your machines or create a fully managed deployment with Lightning (learn more).

 Learn how to make this server 200x faster.